 Getting a Replacement Neurostimulator

 At some point, your doctor will need to replace your neurostimulator.
 It may need to be replaced because the battery is running low, or your doctor may recommend a replacement for other reasons.
 Your doctor is the best resource for information about replacing your neurostimulator.
+Take our short assessment to see if you're getting the most out of your current neurostimulation system.

 Consider new technology